nwrenger/sortbattle/README.md

 ```
 ## Usage

-Make sure to compile the release build of the programm before using the hyperfine command:
+Make sure to Compile the release build of the programm before using the hyperfine command.
+You only have to Compile the Programm again when you made changes to the code:
 ```
 cargo build -r
 ```